 Many times Windows users face a common problem.
-The "Folder Options" in "Tools" menu is not visible.
-Even It can't be accessed from Control Panel.
-Also "Registry Editor" is disabled.
+The “Folder Options” in “Tools” menu is automatically removed or disabled in Windows Explorer.
+In fact you can’t access it from Control Panel.
+Also whenever you try to open “Registry Editor”, you get a message that its disabled by Administrator.

 If you are also facing this problem, then you have come to right place.
 Follow the simple steps mentioned in this tutorial and your problem will be solved: